Level Three Foundation Diploma/Diploma in Computing

-The course is designed for students who wish to have a career in IT or progress to a Foundation Degree in Computing or, if combined with A levels, on to a university degree.
-Learners will study for three mandatory units and nine other units.
-The course is equivalent to two A-Levels.
+The course is designed for students who wish to have a career in computing or progress onto a Foundation Degree in Computing or university.
+Learners will study for four or six mandatory units and six to ten other units.
+The course is equivalent to two or three A-Level.

 What will I study?

 - Principles of computer science

 - Systems analysis and design

 - Software development